ranibasna/Reproducible-research-with-R-/docs/conda.md

         (conda-env) % conda env export --file environment.yml       # Or -f

+* Go ahead and check the environment.yml file to see the structure.

 * You can also make this environment file manually by adding the necessary packages one by one.
 So for example we make the ```environment.yml``` file in the following way: